 But if you learn how to cut through the movie effects, you will get ahead and preserve your independence.
 You won’t be tricked and owned.

-Another example worth mentioning in this section are kettlebells.
+Another example worth mentioning in this section would be kettlebells.

 While kettlebells have some great properties, the reason for their success is the marketing plan.